It is common for Western multiculturalists to project their own values onto

 who suffer much worse.
 The latter are also Muslim, but they don't

-count since they are Africans oppressed by an Islamic-Arab regime.
+count since they are Africans being oppressed by an Islamic-Arab regime.

 (The rule is that Muslims generally ignore the suffering of other